-As of July 1, 2023 the new position of Vice President for Student Affairs, with membership on the President's Senior Leadership Council, ensures that the Jesuit educational tradition is infused in all campus co-curricular experiences as promised in the University Mission Statement.
+As of July 1, 2023, and after 20 years, the position of Vice President for Student Affairs was re-established with membership on the President's Senior Leadership Council.
+The (re-)elevated position ensures that the Jesuit educational tradition is infused in all campus co-curricular experiences as promised in the University Mission Statement.
 Dr. Kimberly Moore brings a wealth of experience to the CSAO role with expertise in mission integration, and student success and retention best practices.